zegond/logos-per-banks/README.md

 # LogoS: Banks and Payment Gateways of Iran 🇮🇷
 LogoS is a design project about well, logos.
 In clean vector and organized as libraries to use.
-This one includes logos of Banks and Payment Gateways of Iran.(Farsi version [Here](https://github.com/zegond/logos-iran-banks#%D9%84%D9%88%DA%AF%D9%88%D9%87%D8%A7%DB%8C-%D8%A8%D8%A7%D9%86%DA%A9-%D9%88-%D8%AF%D8%B1%DA%AF%D8%A7%D9%87%D9%87%D8%A7%DB%8C-%D9%BE%D8%B1%D8%AF%D8%A7%D8%AE%D8%AA-%D8%A7%DB%8C%D8%B1%D8%A7%D9%86%DB%8C))
+This one includes logos of Banks and Payment Gateways of Iran.(Farsi version [Here]()

 ## License
-This project is available under CC-BY-4.0 License.
-In short, It means you can use it for personal and commercial use, but its not allowed to resell it.
-Using the vector and selling the stand-alone files is also not allowed.
-Be a good guy and dont try to outsmart me huh? cool.
-Thanks :)
+This project is available under CC0 1.0 Universal.
+In short:
+- It's **FREE** for personal and commercial use;
+- Reselling the file, or even the individual items inside the file is *not allowed*.

 ## Formats
 There are 4 formats in this file, and also a ready-to-use folder of SVGs.
 Head to each section for instructions.